 Recession in Created Marshes

-We defined marsh recession as areas within tidal marsh creation projects (red line above) that were intended to be vegetated in their original design but were primarily absent of vegetation during 2015 and 2021 surveys (area between red and yellow lines above).
+We defined marsh recession as areas within tidal marsh creation projects (red line above) that were intended to be vegetated in their original design but were primarily absent of vegetation during 2015 or 2021 surveys (e.g., area between red and yellow lines above).
 To ensure the accuracy of these estimates, we referred to a combination of available historical imagery, site plans, monitoring reports, and photos to delineate planted areas.
 As visualised in the photo above, these recessed areas were often located along the marsh leading edge.